jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W5.md

 - **Set up lighting** using one, two, or all three lights.
   Each group may adjust **intensity and colour temperature** as needed.

-- Set the video monitor so you all can see the video while you do the live foley.
+- Set the **video monitor** so you all can see the video while you do the live foley.
+  > This monitor must be positioned **within clear view of all performers**, as it will serve as your **live visual reference**.
+  > Connect the video monitor to a computer.

 ⚠️ *Handle all equipment with care, especially lighting gear.
 Divide tasks evenly and support one another during setup.*